Cognism | Blog | Connect

 To start taking full advantage of this B2B marketing strategy, you need to follow a few guidelines.

-To start with, it’s really about where you want your content pieces to go and what lead source channels you use to promote them.
-If you have a popular blog post you’re thinking of repurposing, you have to adapt it to work for each channel or medium you’re on.
+First, it’s about where you want your content pieces to go and what lead source channels you use to promote them.
+If you have a popular blog post you’re considering repurposing, you have to adapt it to work for each channel or medium you’re on.

 For instance, at Cognism, when we repurpose our blogs as video content on YouTube, we don’t just read them to the camera as is.
 We rewrite the script to make it more engaging for the viewer.